CyberSteve99/Fail2BanMQTT/README.md

 Also requires a routine that is listening/subscribed with mosquitto_sub on all hosts that participate is the sharing..

 Logic needs to know if it was the sending node so that it doesn't re-add it to it's own bans.
-Info needed is the reporting host, ban_name, ip address, ban time, faulures.
+Info needed is the reporting host, ban_name, ip address, ban time, failures.

 Script to subscribe and process messages is at /usr/local/bin/mqttsubscribebans Script to publish messages is at /etc/fail2ban/mqttnotifyban.sh